MrConan1/lsb/README.md

 This program will perform one of two actions:

 1.)
-Take a uniquely formatted input file containing metadata, parse it, and create a binary output compatible with the TEXTxxx.DAT files used in Sega Saturn Version of Lunar SSS or SSSC.
+Take a uniquely formatted input file containing metadata, parse it, and create a binary output compatible with the TEXTxxx.DAT files used in Sega Saturn Version of Lunar SSS or SSS-MPEG.

 2.)
 Take a uniquely formatted input and update metadata files, parse them, and create an updated input file that could later be used to build a binary output file.